rmurrells/rigid_body_simulation/README.md

 cargo run --release
 ```

-If using Windows MSVC this command should be called from the appropriate native tools command prompt:
-* x86 Native Tools Command Prompt for 32-bit architecture
-* x64 Native Tools Command prompt for 64-bit architecture

 ## WebAssembly

 Creates a web server from which the simulation can be viewed through a browser.